How much does a website actually cost?

 The project triangle is beneficial to apply throughout the project as a benchmark when the project team, customer, or other stakeholders challenge the project on time, content, or budget.

 It’s all about being able to say ‘no’

-The danger of saying yes to everything in a project is that the probability of exceeding the budget, delaying the project or simply keeping a too poor quality in the project is high.
+The danger of saying yes to everything in a project is that the probability of exceeding the budget, delaying the project, or simply keeping a too poor quality in the project is high.

-Tell me, what’s the point?
+Tell me, what is the point?

-Once we have this clarification in place and we know where we are going, we can start looking at the timeframe, what the budget is, what resources are available in the project.
+Once we have this clarification in place and know where we are going, we can start looking at the timeframe, the budget, and what resources are available in the project.

-So – how much is it?
+So, how much is it?

 From template to a comprehensive custom-designed solution

 In a DIY website project, you only use your resources.
 This relates to both the development and design process.
 Your developers build the solution from scratch, and all content is created by yourself or your employees.
 With this solution, there is no to either templates or consultants.
 The expense lies solely in the time of your employees.

 As most people know, time is money.
 Be aware of the cost of such a website project when you estimate your employees’ hours spent on the website versus the quality of the solution and the actual value it creates.